arielsalminen/feature.js/README.md

 2. Add feature.js as an existing project to CodeKit
 3. Done!

-Alternatively, if you just want to see the site locally on OS X, you can run ```python -m SimpleHTTPServer 8080``` in the folder and then point your browser to [http://localhost:8080](http://localhost:8080)
+Alternatively, if you just want to see the site locally on macOS, you can run `python -m SimpleHTTPServer 8080` in the folder and then point your browser to [http://localhost:8080](http://localhost:8080)

 ### License

-(C) 2016 Viljami Salminen.
+(C) 2019 Viljami Salminen.
 All rights reserved.